hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 **Hypothesis:** How does the histone methyltransferase PRDM16 work with other chromatin machinery to either silence or activate expression of sets of genes that impact the organization of the cerebral cortex?

 ### Setting up

+> Prior to the workshop, we asked that you download and uncompress the R Project that we will be using thoroughout this workshop.
+If you haven't had a chance to do this, please right click [this link](https://www.dropbox.com/scl/fi/q65yhy60q41p0zpv7ffat/Peak_analysis.zip?rlkey=mfzg1bnbjkabox1zwxb7gn9od&st=4xxsrmkd&dl=1) and select **"Save Link As..."** in order to download the compressed R Project to your desired location.
+Next, double-click on the compressed ZIP file in order to uncompress it.

 Describe the project download and instructions on how to open it.
 Show a screenshot of RStudio.

 Open up a script file.
 Add a comment header and save it, give it a filename.